-So….the question always comes up – are these legally required?
-Website terms, not necessarily required (although there are some legal disclosures required) but good to have.
+So…the question always comes up – are these legally required?
+Website terms are not necessarily required (although there are some legal disclosures required) but good to have.
 Think of it like a contract…because it really is.
 You’re not required to use them, but if you’ve been around TheLawTog block for anytime, by now you know the importance of these in business.

 On the flip side, privacy policies may actually be legally required depending on which State (or even country) you are doing business in.
 For extra reading, check out the SBA’s Privacy Law section.

 What are some best practices for these documents?

 - Routinely update them – stick it on your calendar with your other contract revisions

 - Link them in your footer